marialmeidafr/marialmeidafr/README.md

 ## 🌸 About Me
 Hi!
 I’m **Maria Paula**, a curious and driven student at [42Porto](https://www.42porto.com/) 🌟.
 I love **solving problems**, exploring new tech, and learning by doing.
-This repository is my little corner to share **projects, experiments, and coding adventures** — all the wins, lessons, and “oops” moments included! 💖
+This is my little corner to share **projects, experiments, and coding adventures** — all the wins, lessons, and “oops” moments included! 💖

 ## 🛠️ My Toolkit
 - **Languages:** C, C++, Shell